When do I need to get help for my mental health?

 How is your mental health affecting your day to day activity?

-It’s not just the length of time your mental health has been affecting your life that is a factor in relation to the type of support you might need.
+The length of time your mental health has been affecting your life is an important factor.
+Though it is not the only one for the type of support you might need.

 Good mental health helps us to do all of the things we need to do in our lives.
 This means looking after ourselves, working or studying, socialising and taking part in leisure activities.
 It helps us with making decisions and engaging in meaningful relationships.
 When the way we are feeling is preventing us from doing these things it is an indication that we may need support.